top of page

 CF504674, held to even higher standards.

-From birth to age 12 months, infants have many important milestones to achieve, and this happens most easily when the caregiver addresses the needs of each unique child.
-Children nearly the same age will have similar overall needs.
-Much research focuses on the importance of those years in all areas of the development.
-The care a child receives in the first three years sets the tone for a lifetime.
-The younger the child the more important the quality of the care.
+Much research focuses on the importance of encouraging development in all areas during the first three years of life.The younger the child the more important the quality of the care.
 To achieve the best outcomes requires the best practices based on this research.

 At A Child’s Place these practices are evidenced by the teacher’s Oregon Registry Step 11 and based on:

 We know infants are born with personality and temperament.
 These are individual characteristics caregivers acknowledge, accommodate and encourage if a child is to flourish, acquiring both competence and independence.
 This support is a fluid effort as children grow and develop.
 One reason to provide high quality childcare is the urgent focus on encouraging children to achieve their highest potential.
-Another is more personal: the joy of knowing a child, to watch each charming, funny, bright infant and toddler in that intensely challenging journey to become independent and capable.
+Another is more personal: the joy of knowing a child, to watch each charming, funny, bright toddler grow in that intensely challenging journey to become independent and capable.
 To participate in that journey is a gift for the caregiver.

 Best practices require safety be the first priority.
 To that end, the program will meet or exceed all requirements of the Department Early Learning Childcare Guide for child safety, safe sleep, health and sanitation, nutrition, rest and activity.